Vuelta a España 2021: A return to Spain's south – VeloNews.com

 “We will go back to Andalucía,” Guillén told Radio MARCA.
 “It won’t be a Vuelta so much in the north as we saw this year.”

-It’s already been confirmed that the 2021 Vuelta will begin in northern Spain in Burgos, with an unlikely start of an opening time trial inside the portico of Burgos’s famed 13th century Gothic cathedral.
+It’s already been confirmed that the 2021 Vuelta will begin in Burgos, in northern Spain, with an unlikely start of an opening time trial inside the portico of Burgos’s famed 13th-century Gothic cathedral.
 Guillén said the Vuelta staff will take a quick breather before jumping into the task of finalizing the route for next season, typically with course details revealed in December.

 “Bikes are meant for summer,” Guillén said.
 “We could pull off this Vuelta because we got lucky with the weather.
 The Vuelta next year needs to start on August 14, and that would be the best sign [of better health conditions].
 We just hope that we don’t have to do next year all the things we put into practice this year.”